Increasing arc-connectivity by bounded- and fixed-size inversions: Characterising the (k,p) -invertible digraphs

 We now make use of the hypothesis $\alpha(D)\geq 3$.
-Let us thus fix an independent set $I$ of size~$3$.
+Let us fix an independent set $I$ of size~$3$.
 Observe that the statement of the lemma is trivial when $I=S$, and that it follows from Claim~\ref{claim:simulating_disjoint_3_inversions} for any set $S$ disjoint from $I$.
-It thus remains to consider the sets $S$ intersecting $I$ on $1$ or $2$ vertices.
+It thus remains to consider the sets $S$ intersecting $I$ on one or two vertices.